ast-al/rangeless/README.md

 The most useful use-case is the scenarios for writing a functional pipeline over an infinite stream that you want to manipulate lazily, like a UNIX pipeline, e.g. the above-mentioned [aln_filter.cpp](test/aln_filter.cpp).

+#### Implement embarassingly-parallel problems trivially.

+Replacing `fn::transform` with `fn::transform_in_parallel` where appropriate may be all it takes to parallelize your code.

 ### Downsides and Caveats.
 Compilation errors related to templates are completely gnarly.